 - Federal Partners Meeting Report (PDF)

-Highlights opportunities and resources to help federal agencies and the research community address the independent panel’s recommendations. - Portfolio Review: Data Snapshot (PDF)
+This report highlights opportunities and resources to help federal agencies and the research community address the independent panel’s recommendations. - Portfolio Review: Data Snapshot (PDF)

 Upcoming Workshop